zhiyuanshi/sms/README.md

 # sms

-A Sinatra app that provides SMS service
+A Sinatra app that provides SMS service based on Twilio API

 ## Set up